KandV008/Kala/README.md

 | :-: |
 | `beta` |

 In order to use the application it is necessary to [download the Kala APK](/kala-beta.apk) on the desired android device.
-C

 **IMPORTANT**: The device SO must be Android 8 or higher.